openfaas/docs/docs/deployment/edge.md

 #### Upgrade container images

-To upgrade the container images for the various data-plane components such as the gateway, queue-worker, cron-connector, nats and so forth run the following:
+You can use [arkade](https://github.com/alexellis/arkade) to upgrade the container images for the various data-plane components such as the gateway, queue-worker, cron-connector, nats and so forth run the following:

 ```bash
 $ sudo -i